-7.7 Best Management Practices
+7.7.1 Best Management Practices

-The proposed work will utilize Best Management Practices (BMP) wherever possible.
+The proposed work will utilize BMP's wherever possible.
 BMP's will be implemented at the lot and conveyance levels.
 Lot level BMP's include the directing of runoff onto grassed areas and minimizing ground slopes.
 Runoff from roofs will flow to grassed areas wherever possible, which will provide an opportunity for initial filtration and collection of any sediment runoff and provide an opportunity for absorption and groundwater recharge.

-The conveyance system to be used in the proposed development will be overland sheet flow.
+The conveyance system to be used in the proposed development will be overland sheet flow and channelized drainage.
 The proposed drainage swale has been designed at minimal gradient where possible, thus promoting absorption and infiltration, as well as providing opportunity for particulate and sediment filtration.
 Rip-rap will be placed at erosion-prone areas and all disturbed areas are to be re-vegetated as soon as possible.
+It is also noted that a majority of the existing site is gravel, and so, de-icing salts and other road treatment chemicals are not expected to be used on the site, thus reducing the chance of groundwater impact.